 The Texas legislature codified this criminal offense in Texas Penal Code Section 28.04.
 The law was not updated in 2023.
 In fact, this law has not been amended since 1999.

 Have you been charged with Reckless Damage or Destruction?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The key difference between Criminal Mischief and Reckless Damage or Destruction is the level of awareness (the legal term is scienter).
 Whereas the Texas offense of Criminal Mischief requires that you “intentionally or knowingly” damaged property, Reckless Damage or Destruction requires only that you were “reckless.”